 Before you start packing, take the opportunity to declutter your kitchen.
 Moving house is the perfect time to get rid of items you no longer use, such as old appliances, mismatched containers, or expired pantry goods.

-What to Keep and What to Toss: Sort through your kitchen cabinets, drawers, and pantry to decide what’s worth taking to your new home.
-Donate usable items that you don’t need or haven’t used in a while.
+What to Keep and What to Toss: Sort through your kitchen cabinets, drawers, and pantry to decide what’s worth taking to your new home, including essential kitchen supplies, tools, and items for each family member like paper towels.
+Be sure to create an inventory list of donated items, and donate usable items that you don’t need or haven’t used in a while.
 This process will not only lighten your load but also make packing quicker and more efficient.

 Once you’ve decluttered, start by packing non-essential items.
 These are the things you can live without for a few days before the move.